 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-HPIV infections can affect anyone.
-They’re common in infants and children.
+Parainfluenza infections are very common, especially in infants and children.
+Most adults and kids older than 5 have had one before.
 It’s possible to get infected with HPIVs many times in your life, even if you’ve had one when you were younger.
 You’re less likely to get severe illness after your first infection (usually in childhood).

-There are four commonly recognized types of parainfluenza viruses:
+There are four common types of parainfluenza viruses:

 Advertisement

-You get HPIVs from direct or indirect contact with someone else who’s infected.
-Common ways to get a parainfluenza infection include:
+You get parainfluenza viruses from direct or indirect contact with someone who’s infected.
+Common ways to get parainfluenza include:

 Parainfluenza spreads easily from person to person.
-It’s particularly contagious among young children, who often put toys and their hands in their mouths, and who don’t understand hygiene the way adults do.
+It’s particularly contagious in young kids.
+This is because they often put toys and their hands in their mouths.
+And they don’t understand good hygiene habits yet, like washing your hands, the way adults do.

-Usually, providers diagnose illnesses you get from HPIVs by asking about your symptoms and examining you.
+Usually, providers diagnose parainfluenza infections by asking about your symptoms and examining you.
 During your exam, they might:

 Advertisement